 1976: In April, Rogaining is created by Rod Phillips, Gail Davis neé Phillips and Neil Phillips.
 Rogaining is derived from numerous activities, notably the MUMC 24-hour Walk and orienteering which originated in Norway.
 In August, the Victorian Rogaining Association is founded.

-1985: Death of Tom Kneen, cousin of Peter Kneen, in an avalanche on Mt.
+1985: Death of Tom Kneen, cousin of Peter Kneen in an avalanche on Mt.
 Feathertop.
-Tom Kneen was also involved in the construction of the hut, taking charge of the triangular windows and upstairs floor amongst general tasks, and, as very experienced bushwalker and ski tourer, had exceptional knowledge of Mt.
+Tom Kneen was also involved in the construction of the hut, taking charge of the triangular windows and upstairs floor amongst general tasks, and, as a very experienced bushwalker and ski tourer, had exceptional knowledge of Mt.
 Feathertop.

 2004: 60th Anniversary Dinner and acquisition of unreasonably large 60th Anniversary T-shirts which cannot be sold, becoming free souvenirs.
 The MUMC Website Redevelopment Project begins in secret in June.

 2006: More bushfires spread across Victoria during November and December, causing havoc and structural damage.
 Snow on Christmas Day gives firefighters scant relief before the inferno resumes.
-MUMC Hut again survives despite embers landing on North West Spur.
+MUMC Hut again survives despite embers landing on the North West Spur.

-The new websites go online February 26.
+The new website go online February 26.

 2007: On June 11, a new design for the website(s) is created.
 Little MUMC Hut is restored on North West Spur, near the MUMC Hut.